icml71255-coder/TAFAL/README.md

 ![Layer-wise Subspace Overlap](assets/layerwise_subspace_overlap.png)

 ### Robustness of TAFAL in ViT: Original vs Synthetic Data
+Small DCGANs with 5 convolutional(and deconvolutional) layers were trained for 50 epochs to generate the synthetic data.
 #### Addition

 | Setting | ViT-B/16 | ViT-B/32 | ViT-L/14 |